Accelerating Globally Optimal Consensus Maximization in Geometric Vision: Accelerated Consensus Maximization

 Here we give a numerical feeling of Proposition~\ref{Proposition: ACM iteration}: \begin{example}[\textit{Invalid Bounds}] Suppose the bounds of ACM and plain BnB are invalid in the sense of Proposition~\ref{Proposition: ACM iteration}.
 If $n = 3$ and $d = 10$, then ACM terminates in roughly $2^{20}$ iterations, and plain BnB in $2^{30}$.
 We furthermore have $2^{30}/ 2^{20}=1024$, implying that ACM can be $1024$ times faster than plain BnB (ignoring the extra $\log M$ factor of ACM due to Interval Stabbing). \end{example} Proposition \ref{Proposition: ACM iteration} suggests that if the upper and lower bounds for two algorithms are \textit{perfect}, ACM exhibits a minor advantage over plain BnB with a speedup factor of $2$, which will be compromised by the extra $\log M$ factor of invoking Interval Stabbing at every iteration.
 On the other hand, if the bounds are \textit{invalid} such that no cubes will be ruled out, then ACM will terminate exponentially faster than plain BnB, with a speedup factor of $2^d$; this advantage of ACM makes its extra $\log M$ term insignificant.

 The scenarios of perfect and invalid bounds of Proposition \ref{Proposition: ACM iteration} are ideal; in practice, the bounds are neither perfect nor invalid.
-That said, ACM is preferred for two reasons: \begin{itemize} \item It is known that deriving tight lower and upper bounds is crucial but difficult for BnB-based methods, and many existing bounds tend to be ``invalid'' rather than ``perfect'' \cite{clausen1999branch,scholz2011deterministic}.
-Therefore, acceleration via ACM-based global optimization usually takes place. \item As illustrated in \figurename~\ref{fig:BetterLB}, the bounds that we derive for ACM are based on Interval Stabbing and are more effective in pruning sub-optimal cubes than the usual bounds of plain BnB. \end{itemize}
+That said, ACM is preferred for two reasons: \begin{itemize}[wide] \item It is known that deriving tight lower and upper bounds is crucial but difficult for BnB-based methods, and many existing bounds tend to be ``invalid'' rather than ``perfect'' \cite{clausen1999branch,scholz2011deterministic}.
+Therefore, acceleration via ACM-based global optimization usually takes place. \item As shown in \figurename~\ref{fig:BetterLB}, the bounds we derive for ACM are based on Interval Stabbing and are more effective in pruning sub-optimal cubes than the usual bounds of plain BnB. \end{itemize}

-\figurename~\ref{fig:Bounds} illustrates the practical benefits of ACM.
-It is shown in \figurename~\ref{fig:bounds11} that the \textit{largest} lower bound of ACM is far tighter than the one of plain BnB; this is a theoretical consequence of the lower bounding operation of ACM being tighter, as explained earlier (see \figurename~\ref{fig:BetterLB}).
-Interestingly, \figurename~\ref{fig:bounds11} shows that the \textit{largest} upper bound of ACM is also tighter, even though the upper bounding operation of ACM is not necessarily better (\figurename ~\ref{fig:bounds12}).
-While this phenomenon seems to be contradictory at first glance, it is attributed to two factors: ACM has fewer sub-cubes as it branches over a smaller space; ACM also prunes more sub-cubes due to its tighter lower bounds (\figurename~\ref{fig:bounds21}).
+\figurename~\ref{fig:Bounds} illustrates the practical benefits of ACM. \figurename~\ref{fig:bounds11} shows the \textit{largest} lower bound of ACM is far tighter than plain BnB; this is a theoretical consequence of the lower bounding operation of ACM being tighter, as explained earlier (see \figurename~\ref{fig:BetterLB}).
+Interestingly, \figurename~\ref{fig:bounds11} shows the \textit{largest} upper bound of ACM is also tighter, even though the upper bounding operation of ACM is not necessarily better (\figurename ~\ref{fig:bounds12}).
+While this phenomenon seems contradictory at first glance, it is attributed to two factors: ACM has fewer sub-cubes as it branches over a smaller space; ACM prunes more sub-cubes due to its tighter lower bounds (\figurename~\ref{fig:bounds21}).
 In other words, ACM essentially calculates the largest upper bound over significantly fewer remaining sub-cubes (\figurename~\ref{fig:bounds22}), which is why its largest upper bound is also tighter.

 \begin{remark} We use the maximal depth as a practical stopping criterion.
 Intuitively, setting a tolerance for the minimal diameter of sub-cubes seems more reasonable when comparing plain BnB and ACM.
 However, it can be shown that the same diameter tolerance approximately implies the same maximal depth.
 See the appendix for a more detailed explanation. \end{remark}